HGalitska/SPOS-2/README.md

 	unregister() - opposite to register()
 	reset() - resets lock's state to initial

-Logic for methods is provided in abstract class FLock.
+Logic for methods is provided in abstract class AbstractFixnumLock.
 This class implements Lock's methods (mainly lock() and unlock()) as well.
-Class Mutex extends class FLock, that is creates a new FixnumLock instance, to serve fixed number of threads.
+Class Mutex extends class AbstractFixnumLock, that is creates a new FixnumLock instance, to serve fixed number of threads.